-The multimodule controller is an intelligent rackmounted interface that can monitor one or more system "modules" within a rack.
-The unit is also known as the full-feature System Controller (FFSC).
+The MMSC in a rackmount system is an intelligent communcations device that can monitor one or more system "modules" within a rack.

-The System Controller mounted in a deskside system or a rackmounted system "module" is less sophisticated than the multimodule system controller.
+The MSC in a deskside system or a rackmounted system "module" is less sophisticated than the MMSC.
 Each MSC in a rack reports to and can be controlled by the MMSC.

-The module System Controller is also known as the entry-level System Controller (ELSC).
+The MMSC